-Again, in sticking with the laziness factor, I wanted to cut up as little as possible.
+Again, in sticking with the laziness factor, I wanted to cut up and chop as little as possible.
 In light of that, I purchased a bag of pre-chopped romaine, as well as a bag of shredded cabbage mix that included shredded carrots.
 (You could also just purchase a bag of cabbage and a bag of shredded carrots, if your store doesn’t have a combo bag.)

-At this point, your salad is completely Whole30 approved.
-But, if you want to add a little paleo crunch, and really take it up a notch, get yourself a bag of Siete Grain-Free Nacho flavor tortilla chips.
-They’re still completely paleo, they just fall in the SWYPO category for Whole30, so they’re off limits there.)
+Now, if you are not on a Whole30 round, and if you want to add a little paleo crunch, and really take it up a notch, get yourself a bag of Siete Grain-Free Nacho flavor tortilla chips.
+(They’re still completely paleo, they just fall in the SWYPO category for Whole30, so they’re off limits there.)

-- 4 cups shredded cabbage mix (about 9 oz)
+- 4 cups shredded cabbage mix, (about 9 oz)